Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Abstract

 \section{Abstract}

-We establish the first complete classification of finite-time blow-up scenarios for strong solutions to the three-dimensional incompressible Euler equations with surface tension in a bounded domain possessing a closed, moving free boundary.
-Uniquely, we make \textit{no} assumptions on symmetry, periodicity, graph representation, or domain topology (simple connectivity).
-At the maximal existence time $T<\infty$, up to which the velocity field and the free boundary can be continued in $H^3\times H^4$, blow-up must occur in at least one of five mutually exclusive ways: (i) self-intersection of the free boundary for the first time; (ii) loss of mean curvature regularity in $H^{\frac{3}{2}}$, or the free boundary regularity in $H^{2+\varepsilon}$ (for any sufficiently small constant $\varepsilon>0$); (iii) loss of $H^{\frac{5}{2}}$ regularity for the normal boundary velocity; (iv) the $L^1_tL^\infty$-blow-up of the tangential velocity gradient on the boundary; or (v) the $L^1_tL^\infty$-blow-up of the full velocity gradient in the interior.
-Furthermore, for simply connected domains, blow-up scenario (v) simplifies to a vorticity-based Beale-Kato-Majda criterion, and in particular, irrotational flows admit blow-up only at the free boundary.
+We establish a blow-up criterion for strong solutions of the three-dimensional incompressible Euler equations with surface tension in a bounded domain with a closed moving free boundary.
+The criterion is formulated at the $H^3\times H^4$ regularity level of the Shatah--Zeng local well-posedness theory and imposes \textit{no} assumptions of symmetry, periodicity, graph structure, or simple connectedness.
+If the maximal existence time $T<\infty$, then at least one of the following four mechanisms must occur: (i) first self-intersection of the free boundary; (ii) loss of mean curvature regularity in $H^{\frac{3}{2}}$, or loss of boundary regularity in $H^{2+\varepsilon}$ for any sufficiently small fixed $\varepsilon>0$; (iii) loss of $H^{\frac{5}{2}}$ regularity of the normal boundary velocity; or (iv) $L^1_tL^\infty$ blow-up of the interior velocity gradient.
+For simply connected domains, the interior alternative admits a refinement involving only the $L^1_tL^\infty$-norm of the vorticity, and this refinement recovers exactly the classical Beale--Kato--Majda criterion in the fixed-boundary case.
+For irrotational flows in the simply connected free-boundary setting, the criterion reduces to the three boundary mechanisms.